 The Corporation’s equipment, supplies, intellectual property (including the Corporation’s name), records, documents and other assets are intended for business use in accordance with the Corporation’s policies.

 The Corporation’s property and opportunities must not be used for personal gain or illegal activities.
-Directors, officers and employees should report any instances of theft, misuse or waste of funds or assets or appropriation of opportunity to the Chairman, a Co-Chief Executive Officer, the General Counsel or a member of the Audit Committee.
+Directors, officers and employees should report any instances of theft, misuse or waste of funds or assets or appropriation of opportunity to the Chair, the CEO, the General Counsel or a member of the Audit Committee.

 The Corporation is committed to ensuring the integrity of the recording, processing, retention and destruction of its documents and records to meet its obligations.
 Officers and employees are also expected to abide by the Corporation’s Record Retention Policy.

-Directors, officers and employees who believe that a violation of the Code or any law, rule or regulation has been or is likely to be committed have an obligation to promptly report the relevant information to an appropriate supervisor or, in the case of directors and senior officers, to the General Counsel.
-Alternatively, in any case, the violation or potential violation may be reported to the Chairman or a Co-Chief Executive Officer or any member of the Audit Committee, as appropriate, in accordance with the Corporation’s procedures.
+Directors, officers and employees who believe that a violation of the Code or any law, rule or regulation has been or is likely to be committed have an obligation to promptly report the relevant information to an appropriate supervisor or, in the case of Directors and senior officers, to the General Counsel.
+Alternatively, in any case, the violation or potential violation may be reported to the Chair or the CEO or any member of the Audit Committee, as appropriate, in accordance with the Corporation’s procedures.

 Confidentiality of reports made in good faith regarding alleged violations will be maintained to the fullest extent possible, consistent with the need to conduct an adequate review and subject to applicable law.

-An individual who receives such a report must make a record of its receipt, document how the situation was dealt with and report thereon to the General Counsel or a Co-Chief Executive Officer.
-The General Counsel or a Co-Chief Executive Officer will retain all such reports and may, depending on the circumstances, report to a Committee of the Board of Directors.
+An individual who receives such a report must make a record of its receipt, document how the situation was dealt with and report thereon to the General Counsel or the CEO.
+The General Counsel or the CEO will retain all such reports and may, depending on the circumstances, report to a committee of the Board of Directors.

 The Corporation wishes to assure employees and officers that the Corporation will not discharge, demote or suspend an employee or officer who, in good faith, brings forward reasonable concerns about actual or potential violations of laws, rules or regulations, or the Code.